Who doesn’t love a good Weiner? It’s one of many must-eat Viennese foods.

 Austrian cuisine heavily reflects upon its cold winters and powdery landscape surrounding the Alps.
-The foundation consists of hearty dishes, including: Weiner Schnitzel and goulash with hefty flavors and carbs.
+The foundation of must-eat foods consist hearty dishes, including: Weiner Schnitzel and goulash with hefty flavors and carbs.
 But modern Austrian cuisine has incorporated nearby countries’ methods and ingredients, such as: seafood from Croatia and Mediterranean tastes.

 For a quick bite of local street food, you’ve got to pull the touristic trigger.
 While sightseeing in Old Town, you’ll see many sausage stands, selling all types of franks, beers, and pretzels.
 In addition to our tasty list below, an instantly grilled sausage is a total must!